-To make a visit 303-436-4949
+• To make an appointment 303-436-4949

 For help, questions, or concerns

 DHMC provides free auxiliary aids and services to members with disabilities to help communicate with us.
 Help with sign language and oral interpretation services are available in any language for free.
 For benefits, questions or concerns contact: